 Western Canadian Landscapes

-In total there will be 26 images in this series.
+In total there are 11 images in this series.
 Already these are embracing the change of seasons and the beautiful colours which make the early falling snow, budding trees, colourful leaves and distant skies appear warm or cooler.
 It is a joy to be celebrating Canada’s 150th anniversary of Confederation with these lush paintings from Canada’s National Parks.
-Currently Mount Revelstoke and Yoho National Parks are part of the series and Banff National Park will also be included.
+Currently Mount Revelstoke and Yoho National Parks are part of the series; as well as the area between Lake Louise and Banff National Park.

 Climbing mountains and painting mountains is an important part of this series.
 In life we climb many mountains, set goals, achieve them and then look back on just how far we have come.
 I hope that as you climb these mountains, you will gain a sense of beauty and elevation which makes living in Canada and exploring Canada’s majestic national parks such a joy.

 It is a pleasure to share these history trails and landmarks of Canada.
 Traveling through the rockies has brought wonder and joy into many lives.
 For my family, Canada was a new world.
 It was the place to come and live one’s dreams.
 As a painter I am a part of the living, breathing colours of Canada.